playswap-org/play-docs/getting-started/connecting-a-wallet.md

 - Binance wallet: [Official guide](https://www.bnbchain.org/en/binance-wallet)
 - Official list of supported wallets: [Official guide](https://www.bnbchain.org/en/wallets)

-If you have any question regarding this process, feel free to join our [Discord](https://discord.gg/8v7Fd7PG9K) and ask for support in the appropriate channel.
+If you have any questions regarding this process, feel free to join our [Discord](https://discord.gg/8v7Fd7PG9K) and ask for support in the appropriate channel.

 *Watch out for fake accounts!
-The PlaySwap team will never text you first and/or ask for private keys or individual information!*
+The PlaySwap team will never text you first and ask for private keys or individual information!*